bdoms/gae_twitter/readme.txt

       script: gaetwitter/twitter.py
       login: admin

-Now you just need to configure it by changing which user you want it to user.
+Now you just need to configure it by changing which user to follow, and by setting up the cron job.
+You'll need to create or modify your project's cron.yaml file to do this.
+The included example job looks like this:
-In config.py change the 'TWITTER_USER' variable to the screen name of the user you want to follow.

-You also need to add the job to your parent application's cron.yaml file.
-See the included one for an example.
+    - description: check for updates to a user's twitter status
+      url: /twitter?screen_name=twitterapi
+      schedule: every 15 minutes

+You can easily modify the rate at which it checks, and the screen name it uses.

 = Use =